openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 of entiltements in builds simpler.
 This would likely add a lot of unnecessary complexity:

 - An additional operator CRD to reconcile (ex: `SharedResourceConfig`)
-- Version skews when OLM does its API resolution.
+- Version skews when OLM does its API resolution, OR
-- Risk of separate deployment/management of the CSI driver.
+- Separate deployment/management of the CSI driver, with added "Day 2" actions required by cluster admins.

 The OpenShift Builds operator already has to address these complexities for Tekton, since it has an indirect dependency on the OpenShift Pipelines operator.
 Adding another operator that has loose